real-numbers/python-minicamp-homework-2/GitStuff.md

     and click on _Fork_ in the upper right corner.
 4. Now you have your own copy here: https://github.com/your-github-username/python-minicamp-homework-2
-5. While you are in your own copy, copy the URL from the browser for pasting
+5. While you are in your own copy, copy the URL from the browser for pasting.
 6. In terminal or command window, change to the directory where you want to create a new directory for your homework, in Windows it might be `cd \Users\username\Desktop`.
 7. Run this command to create the directory and copy the files from Github..
       `git clone https://github.com/your-github-username/python-minicamp-homework-2`